markshust/docker-magento2-php/README.md

 - `xsl`
 - `zip`

-The following line is included to run proper filesystem permissions when using ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X.
+A new `magento` user is created that belongs to the web server group, and the following lines are included to run proper filesystem permissions when using ['Boot2Docker'](http://boot2docker.io/) or ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X:

-`RUN usermod -u 501 www-data`
+`usermod -u 501 magento && usermod -u 1000 magento`

 # How to use this image?